PaulskPt/Presto_MQTT_multi_topic_subscriber/README.md

 - Using another type of game controller, the Pimoroni Qw/ST Pad I2C game controller.
 - For this I ported a Pimoroni qwstpad-micropython library for micropython to C++.
 See the files qwstpad.h and qwstpad.cpp.
 - Functionality to use one or (up to four) of these Pimoroni Qw/ST Pad I2C game controllers.
 They have more buttons than the Adafruit Gamepad Qt controller that I used for version 1.
 The buttons L(eft) and R(ight) are defined to change the color of the display text of the remote Pimoroni Presto subscriber.
 - Added functionality to blink all or one of the four LEDs on the Qw/ST Pad game controllers.
 I tested up to two Qw/ST game controllers.
-However, because I have also other I2C devices connected to the Adafruit ESP32-S3 TFT board.
-So, I had to connect the game controllers to the second I2C port.
+However, because I have also other I2C devices connected to the Adafruit ESP32-S3 TFT board, I had to connect the game controllers to the second I2C port.
 - Added two MQTT message topics:
 - "ligths/Feath/dclr_inc".
 Containing a display text color increase command from a remote controller
 - "lights/Feath/dclr_dec".
 Containing a display text color decrease command from a remote controller